 Because these notifications are automated, your agency can send case updates to keep citizens informed without requiring excess time and staffing.
 This frees up valuable resources so telecommunicators can stay up-to-date with changes in an emergency and communicate status updates with first responders.

-After an emergency is resolved, PowerDMS’s emergency dispatch software also sends out a community satisfaction survey via text after certain interactions.
+After an emergency is resolved, PowerDMS’s first responder software also sends out a community satisfaction survey via text after certain interactions.
 Citizens can use this survey to provide feedback about the emergency response, including appreciating first responders for a job well done.
 This community satisfaction survey is automatically sent to callers, victims, witnesses, and others based on CAD and RMS data, so your agency can collect as much feedback as possible.

 The benefits of emergency dispatch software